innolitics/rdm/rdm/base/software_plan.md

 **Output:** Design files

-**Output Verification:** Ensure software architecture documented in the design files:
+**Verification:** Ensure software architecture documented in the design files:

 - implements system and software requirements
 - is able to support interfaces between software items and between software items and hardware